LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/LiveIntent/LiveIntent-tips.md

 ### Identify a pattern or theme in the messages

-Go to the [Intent Analyzer dashboard](https://knowledge.liveperson.com/ai-bots-automation-intent-analyzer-dashboard.html) and filter by undefined.
+Go to LivePerson's [Intent Analyzer dashboard](https://knowledge.liveperson.com/ai-bots-automation-intent-analyzer-dashboard.html) and filter by undefined.
 Try to look at at least 30 messages.

 Here are some example messages: